 SNK Neo Geo CD (Front Loader)

-The Neo Geo CD game console from SNK was released in 1993, four years after its cartridge-based equivalent.
+The Neo Geo CD game console from SNK was released in 1993, three years after its cartridge-based equivalent.

 However, the trade-off was that Neo Geo CD game prices were much cheaper at £50 each, whereas the the Neo Geo AES game cartridges could cost as much as £300 each.

 The system can also play Audio CDs and all three versions of the system have no region-lock.

 The Neo Geo CD was bundled with a control pad instead of a joystick like the AES version.
 However, the original AES joystick could be used with all three Neo Geo CD models, instead of the included control pads.

 The third model of CD machine was the Neo Geo CD-Z, this was a much smaller unit, and had a cache memory twice as large to reduce loading times, despite retaining the single speed CD-ROM.

 Our Neo GEO CD Front Loader is on long term loan from Jason Fitzpatrick.

 This exhibit has a reference ID of CH50979.
 Please quote this reference ID in any communication with the Centre for Computing History.